Dakota (song)

 "Dakota" (released in the United States as "Dakota (You Made Me Feel Like the One)") is a song by Welsh alternative rock band Stereophonics.
 It was the first single taken from their fifth studio album, Language.
 Sex.
 Violence.
 Other?, and was released on 28 February 2005.
-"Dakota" was the first and to date only Stereophonics single to reach number one and the last to reach the top ten on the UK Singles Chart and to chart on the US Billboard Modern Rock Tracks chart.
-It also became the band's highest-charting single in both Australia and New Zealand.
-The song has been compared to the works of U2.
+"Dakota" is Stereophonics' only single to reach number one on the UK Singles Chart and their only single to appear on the US Billboard Modern Rock Tracks chart.
+It is also their highest-charting single in both Australia and New Zealand.

 Writing

 Kelly Jones started writing the music for "Dakota" in January 2004.
 He was staying in a hotel room in Paris while Stereophonics were on a promo tour for You Gotta Go There To Come Back and was trying to find a new sound.
+Jones knew he had come up with something special, telling Songwriting Magazine, "I text the head of the label V2 at the time and said, 'I think I've got a big song'.
+That was the first time I'd ever done that and I don't think I've done it since, either."

-A month later, while the band were on tour in the United States, he wrote the lyrics in Vermillion (in South Dakota) and the song's working title was originally named after it.
+A month later, while the band were on tour in the United States, he wrote the lyrics in Vermillion, South Dakota and the song's working title was originally named after it.
 After Slipknot released a song from their third album entitled "Vermilion" and Mercury Rev released their sixth album with a song included on it also called "Vermillion", the band decided to change the title of the song.
 The name of the song was changed to "Dakota", named after the apartment building in New York City.
 One of the song's signature lines, "Take a look at me now", was first used—in a similar melody—in their earlier single "Since I Told You It's Over".

 Promotion

 Then BBC Radio 1 DJ Jo Whiley was the first to play "Dakota" on air.
-Kelly and Richard Jones presented the song as part of Radio 1's "10 albums to watch for 2005".
+Kelly Jones and Richard Jones presented the song as part of Radio 1's "10 albums to watch for 2005".